-Have a look at our All About Mammal Sheet – no doubt there will be a few interesting mammal groups you have never heard of and your parents won’t have heard of them either!
+Have a look at our All About Mammal Sheet by clicking the link below – no doubt there will be a few interesting mammal groups you have never heard of and your parents won’t have heard of them either!

 There are around 5, 500 species of mammal in the world many of which we know very well but there are also some very unusual and interesting species and some we won’t have discovered yet!